 I really love how precise it can help me measure.
 It seemed like bread turned out really well when I did use it.
 So take it or leave it and believe me there will be plenty of bread recipes, here, that you will want to use a scale for.
 For this one, let’s keep it quick and simple, shall we?

-Our kitchen has been like a science lab of water and flour lately and I wanted to share with you a sourdough recipe that needs no kitchen scale.
+Our kitchen has been like a science lab of water and flour lately and I wanted to share with you a sourdough recipe that needs no kitchen scale, just measuring cups and teaspoons.
 Although you could totally convert it, if you wanted to.

 There are a few things worth noting when it comes to making sourdough bread or really any kind of bread.
-Doing your own experimenting and seeing what works for your home’s temperature, your family and your daily schedules.
+If this is your first time making bread, don’t worry!
+This is all about doing your own experimenting and seeing what works for your home’s temperature, your family and your daily schedules.

 For us, I like to prepare a dough the night before I bake it, so that the rising times can occur while we sleep and the next day we can either continue to fold the dough or bake it straight away.

 The taste of fresh bread is so, so worth it, so experiment when you have time.
+The thought of the golden brown crispy crust is both mouthwatering and motivating!
 I like to experiment with my sourdough throughout the winter months to really get a good handle on it.
-It does take some practice and you will mess up, but that’s precisely how we learn the best.
+Even with step-by-step instructions, it does take some practice and you will mess up, but that’s precisely how we learn the best.

-Also there is no wasting a failed bread attempt!
-If I try a new recipe or try to speed up my baking process and a loaf doesn’t turn out, I can always make some toasty sourdough croutons or a grilled cheese!
+Also, there is no wasting a failed bread attempt!
+If I try a new recipe or try to speed up my baking process and a loaf doesn’t turn out, your artisan loaf can always make some toasty sourdough croutons or a grilled cheese!

 Taking the time to learn and teach yourself is worth it, I promise!